thismatters/EurorackVco/README.md

 * [Tayda Electronics](https://www.taydaelectronics.com/): Good supplier for passive components; audio jacks, and potentiometers.
 Their audio jacks are slightly smaller than the thonkiconn from thonk.
 * [Thonk](https://www.thonk.co.uk/): The only place I've found tempco resistors for sale!
 You're looking for the 1k resistor, their store doesn't support part number searches.
 These are apparently sold out forever and no longer manufactured...
 I'll look around for alternatives, and experiment with omitting that resistor...
 * [Love My Switches](https://lovemyswitches.com/): Has [really good knobs](https://lovemyswitches.com/anodized-aluminum-knob-the-lo-fi-1-4-smooth-shaft-12-5mm-od/) to go on those potentiometers!
 * [OSHPark](https://oshpark.com/): Fast and (relatively) cheap PCB manufacturer.
-[The V1 circuit](https://oshpark.com/shared_projects/N1VjtYdp) works well, but you'll have to file down the toggle switch legs to fit the tiny through holes on the board.
+[The V1 circuit](https://oshpark.com/shared_projects/FmhO6zEO) works great, but you may have a hard time finding the 1K thermco resistor.

 ## Changelog